remix-run/react-router/docs/components/link.md

 ## `relative`

-By default, links are relative to the route hierarchy (`relative="route"`), so `..` will go up one `Route` level.
-Occasionally, you may find that you have matching URL patterns that do not make sense to be nested, and you'd prefer to use relative _path_ routing.
+By default, links are relative to the route hierarchy (`relative="route"`), so `..` will go up one `Route` level from the current contextual route.
+Occasionally, you may find that you have matching URL patterns that do not make sense to be nested, and you'd prefer to use relative _path_ routing from the current contextual route path.
 You can opt into this behavior with `relative="path"`:

 ```jsx
 // Contact and EditContact do not share additional UI layout